jamielsharief/encryption/README.md

 ## Symmetric Encryption

-First you need to generate a key that must be 32 bits.
+First you need to generate a key that must be 32 bits, for example `46d3e5d2cdd5c1c5a677a4d91af3e3b7`

 ```php
 $crypto = new SymmetricEncryption();